 Beloved husband, brother, father, and grandfather Lawrence Alan Dutcher departed this world for the

-To send flowers in memory of Lawrence A. Dutcher, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Lawrence A. Dutcher, please visit our Heartfelt Sympathies Store.

 next one on July 14, 2019, succumbing to long-term illness at the age of 73.